gobeyondidentity/developer-docs/guides/integrate-nextauth.md

   These steps will help you configure the plugin to use with Beyond Identity.

-  1. Log into you Wordpress admin console
+  1. Log into you NextAuth admin console
   1. Keep the Beyond Identity Admin Console open in another tab or window to copy and paste values in
-  1. In the Wordpress admin console, go to Settings -> OpenID Connect Client
+  1. In the NextAuth admin console, go to Settings -> OpenID Connect Client
   1. For **"Login Type"**, set "OpenID Connect button on login form"
   1. For **"Client ID"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> Client ID
   1. For **"Client Secret Key"**, copy and paste the value from Applications -> Your New Application -> External Protocol -> Client Secret